maruyama-lab-design/CBOEP/README.md

-# NIMF (Negative Interaction by Maximum Flow)
+# CBOEP (Class Balanced Occurrence of Enhancers and Promoters)

-This repository contains files related to our work, NIMF, which generates a set of negative enhancer-promoter interactions (EPIs) from a specified set of positive EPIs.
+This repository contains files related to our work, CBOEP, which generates a set of negative enhancer-promoter interactions (EPIs) from a specified set of positive EPIs.

-This repository contains three directories, `pair_data`, `TransEPI`, and `TargetFinder`.
+This repository contains three directories, `main`, `TransEPI`, and `TargetFinder`.

-In the directory of 'pair_data', we include the BENGI dataset ,TargetFinder dataset and NIMF dataset (d_max=2.5M) for each of them.
+In the directory of 'main',
+we include the BENGI dataset ,TargetFinder dataset and CBOEP dataset (d_max=2.5M) for each of them.
-In addition to this, you can generate the NIMF dataset of any d_max.
+In addition to this, you can generate the CBOEP dataset of any d_max.

 In `/TransEPI` or `/TargetFinder`, you can perform EPI prediction with existing EPI predictors, "TransEPI" or "TargetFinder".